zodiac3539/jpn_vert/README.md

-# pythontesseract
+# Enhancing jpn_vert.traineddata and jpn.traineddata
 Hello all,

-This project is intended to enhance Tesseract with Python.
-Here's the file descriptions.
+This project is to enhance Tesseract 4's capability to recognize Japanese better.
+As you all know, Tesseract uses LSTM, which is a machine-learning technique to recognize characters from a picture file.
+This means that (a) the sentences / fonts are very important and (b) how much do you have your machine trainned is also important.

 # jpn_vert3.traineddata